Richard P. Hammond (politician): Later career

-Personal life
+Death

-Hammond died in San Francisco in 1891 and is buried at Mountain View Cemetery in Oakland, California.
+Hammond died in San Francisco in 1891 and was buried at Mountain View Cemetery in Oakland, California.

+Family

 He was married to Sarah Elizabeth "Sallie" Lea (née Hays) from 1854 until her death in 1867.
 He is the brother-in-law of Confederate Army General Harry T. Hays and the father of notable mining engineer, philanthropist, and diplomat John Hays Hammond.